 Beautiful Girl, (Hay House, 2013) Dr. Northrup’s children’s book, brings her positive message to the youngest of girls.

-Her newest book, Goddesses Never Age: The Secret Prescription for Radiance, Vitality, and Wellbeing (Hay House, February 2105) will inspire women (and men) with an entirely different mindset about what it means to grow older.
+Her newest book, Goddesses Never Age: The Secret Prescription for Radiance, Vitality, and Wellbeing (Hay House, February 2105), which quickly became a New York Times bestseller, will inspire women (and men) with an entirely different mindset about what it means to grow older.

 Dr. Northrup recently founded A-ma-ta, a company which manufactures and distributes a product line featuring the Pueraria mirifica plant, a traditional medicine used by Thai women for 700 years.
 These health and beauty products help alleviate the symptoms of menopause, so women can truly thrive in the wisdom of this uniquely female life stage.

 Dr. Northrup has also hosted eight highly successful public-television specials, beginning in 1998.
 Her latest is based on her newest book, Goddesses Never Age: The Secret Prescription for Radiance, Vitality, and Wellbeing (Hay House, February 2105), and first aired nationwide in February 2015.

 Her work has been featured on The Oprah Winfrey Show, the Today Show, NBC Nightly News, The View, Rachael Ray, Good Morning America, 20/20, and The Dr. Oz Show.
 As a business owner, physician, former surgeon, mother, writer, and speaker, Dr. Northrup acknowledges our individual and collective capacity for growth, freedom, joy, and balance.
 Women clearly trust Dr. Northrup’s approach.
 In 2013, Reader’s Digest named her one of “The 100 Most Trusted People in America.”